YoruHinda/Space-Game/README.md

 ## Description

-Develop a multiplayer game in java based in old game called asteroid to develop my knowledge about threads and sockets.
+Develop a multiplayer gamePanel in java based in old gamePanel called asteroid to develop my knowledge about threads and sockets.

 ## Tools